-One lead is colour coded: the unmarked lead is positive, +Y.

-the red lead is negative, -R.
+One lead is colour coded: the yellow lead is positive, +Y. the red lead is negative, -R.

-Connect the unmarked lead to the terminal marked +Y on the controller board.
+Connect the yellow lead to the terminal marked +Y on the controller board.
 Connect the red lead to the terminal marked -R on the controller board.
 Make sure there is extra lead length so that the wires do not break as the screw is tightened.
 Ensure the wires are seated securely behind the respective washers (see Figure 6).

 NOTE: The two leads must not touch one other or any other component.
 Do not calibrate a thermocouple until it is properly installed and positioned in the unit.

-For Revision 7.x controller boards
+For Revision 7.x controller boards b.

-b.
 Connect the wires to the thermocouple connector as follows:

 - 15. Connect the microswitch leads (4) to controller board (2) block terminal positions labelled CASSIN. - 16.
 Bundle the thermocouple leads, microswitch and reservoir sensor leads together using nylon cable ties and secure the wires to the top of the armature using cable ties and the cable anchors attached to the armature.
 The leads must not touch the cover when the cover is put back on. - 17.
 Align the probe bracket.
-(See section below).
+(See section below). - 18.
+Ensure that all fittings have been tightened and all tubes are properly secured. - 19.
+Use a cable tie to secure the micro-switch leads and reservoir sensor leads to the side of the probe bracket assembly AFTER the probe bracket has been aligned. - 20.
+Check the microswitch for proper operation by inserting a cassette with the power ON and listening for the solenoid valve to click. - 21.
+Calibrate the unit using the appropriate calibration procedure.